Online Subspace Learning on Flag Manifolds for System Identification: Numerical case studies

-The \ac{PAST} algorithm~\citep{yang1995projectionPAST} performs recursive subspace tracking based on each new $w_t$, where the estimated subspace is used in \eqref{eq:subspace_prediction} for prediction.
-In addition, we evaluate the ensemble-$(8,\dots,15)$ prediction on $\Flag(16, (8, \dots, 15))$ to examine the performance when combining subspaces with high cumulative prediction errors (see Figure \ref{fig:flag_vs_gr}).
-To study the effect of noise, we vary the \ac{NSR} level as $\sigma \in \{0.01, 0.02, 0.05, 0.1, 0.2\}$.
+The \ac{PAST} algorithm~\citep{yang1995projectionPAST} performs recursive subspace tracking based on each new $w_t$, where the estimated subspace is used in \eqref{eq:subspace-predictor} for prediction.
+In addition, we evaluate the average-$(8,\dots,11)$ prediction to examine the performance when combining subspaces with relatively high cumulative prediction errors (see Figure \ref{fig:flag_vs_gr}).
+We vary the \ac{NSR} level as $\sigma \in \{0.01, 0.02, 0.05, 0.1\}$.
 For each \ac{NSR} level, we conduct 100 independent trials.
-All models are evaluated using the same 100 offline input-output data, identical input sequences, and the same noise realizations across all \ac{NSR} levels to ensure a fair comparison.
+All models are evaluated using the same 100 offline input-output data sets, identical input sequences, and the same noise realizations across all \ac{NSR} levels to ensure a fair comparison. \paragraph{Results.}